Larry H. & Gail Miller Family Foundation

 • Individuals seeking personal financial aid

-• Political, labor, or fraternal organizations
+• Political, labor, or fraternal organisations

 • Cities, counties, and other municipalities